ita-social-projects/SpaceToStudy-BackEnd/README.md

     5. Tests should be executed before any commit and don’t allow to push code if tests are failing.
     6. We need to develop utility functions that we can reuse in many tests files for creating user and base authentication (obtaining JWT token) for future performing operations that require authorization
   - Libraries
-    - jest - testing framework
+    - vitest - testing framework
-    - apollo-boost - client for performing Graphql operations
+    - apollo-boost - client for performing GraphQL operations

 - Runtime work
   - Locally application is running in docker container.
 We have two docker